EchoMAV/echopilot_ai_bsp/README.md

 ```
 Now proceed using the install scripts below based on what firmware you are building.

-## Ardupilot
+## ArduPilot

-Assuming that ardupilot is installed at `~/ardupilot`.
+Assuming that ArduPilot is installed at `~/ardupilot`.

-To install the hwdef files for Ardupilot (assuming Ardupilot code base is already set up and you can succesfully compile), then:
+To install the hwdef files for ArduPilot (assuming ArduPolot code base is already set up and you can succesfully compile), then:
 ```
 ./install_ardupilot.sh ~/ardupilot
 ```